Space Cadet (2025 film)

 Space Cadet is a 2025 Canadian animated film directed by Kid Koala in his directorial debut from his 2011 graphic novel of the same name.
-Adapted for film by Mylene Chollet, it is a dialogue-free musical fable about a young astronaut and her guardian robot which explores grief, loss and love across generations.
+Adapted for film by Mylène Chollet, it is a dialogue-free musical fable about a young astronaut and her guardian robot which explores grief, loss and love across generations.
 The film is a tomorrow-days lullaby about finding your place in the universe.

 The film had its world premiere at the 75th Berlin International Film Festival on 16 February 2025 in the Generation Kplus section.

 Content

 Robot was created with a singular mission: to nurture and guide Celeste, transforming her into the happy and brilliant scientist she is today.
 As Celeste embarks on her maiden interstellar mission as a young Space Cadet, Robot finds himself alone, his purpose seemingly fulfilled.
 Although thrilled that Celeste is living her dream, Robot is left with the hope that she will one day return.
 As time goes by, the weight of loneliness begins to take its toll on Robot's aging technological structure.
 Out in space, Celeste encounters unexpected challenges.
 A perilous obstacle threatens her mission, prompting memories of her childhood to resurface as she searches for a solution.